Letter from the Executive Director

 Mapping Our Area of Impact

-This map shows the expansion of protected lands on Mount Diablo from 6,788 acres in 1971, when Save Mount Diablo was founded, to more than 120,000 acres that have been protected by Save Mount Diablo and our great partners.
+This map shows the expansion of protected lands on Mount Diablo from 6,788 acres in 1971, when Save Mount Diablo was founded, to over 110,000 acres that have been protected by Save Mount Diablo and our great partners.

-Save Mount Diablo’s area of interest expanded in 2019.
-In addition to the area bounded by I-680 to the west, I-580 to the south, the Carquinez Strait and Suisun Bay to the north, and the Delta to the east, we now also work south of I-580 to the Santa Clara County line.
-Save Mount Diablo monitors development projects proposed in this entire area.
-In the area north of I-580, we also work to connect and expand new and existing parks and preserves while working with our allies to preserve, defend, restore, and promote enjoyment of these natural lands.
+Save Mount Diablo’s area of interest is bounded by I-680 to the west, I-580 to the south, Carquinez Strait and Suisun Bay to the north, and the Delta to the east.
+Save Mount Diablo continues to monitor development projects proposed in the area, focusing on connecting and expanding new and existing parks and preserves while working with our allies to preserve, protect, restore, and promote enjoyment of these natural lands.

 Preserves natural lands through acquisition and cooperative efforts;